dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 | 19             | #XF       | SIMD (SSE/AVX) error                  | No             |
 | 20-31          |           | Currently Unused                      | -              |

 While some of these vectors are unused, they are still reserved and might be used in the future.
 So consider using them yourself as an error.
-Most of these are fairly rare occurances, however we will quickly explain a few of the common ones:
+Most of these are fairly rare occurrences, however we will quickly explain a few of the common ones:

 - Page Fault: Easily the most common one to run into.
 It means there was an issue with translating a virtual address into a physical one.
 This does push an error code which describes the memory access that triggered the page fault.
 Note the error describes what was being attempted, not what caused translation to fail.
 The `%cr2` register will also contain the virtual address that was being translated.
 - General Protection Fault: A GP fault can come from a large number of places, although it's generally from an instruction dealing with the segment registers in some way.
 This includes `iret` (it modifies cs/ss), and others like `lidt`/`ltr`.
 It also pushes an error code, which is described below.
 A GP fault can also come from trying to execute a privileged instruction outside when it's not allowed to be.
 This case is different to an undefined opcode, as the instruction exists, but is just not allowed.